sider/sider-docs/docs/enterprise/operation.md

   bundle exec sidekiq
 ```

-The containers of Runners will be created by **sideci web** or **sideci worker**, so you don't have to care about running Runners.
+The containers of Runners will be created by **sideci-web** or **sideci-worker**, so you don't have to care about running Runners.
 However, these containers will consume CPU, memory, and the disk storage space, so it's recommended to watch these metrics.

 ### How to stop and restart services